ranga27/shipment-client-api/README.md

 - For Train Packages distances, distance are mutually exclusive since it's associated with a package and not shipment.

 ## Backlog/Roadmap
-- Implementation - Updating an existing package within a shipment
+- Updating an existing package within a shipment
-- Implementation - Updating vehicle type in a shipment & associated validations
+- Updating vehicle type in a shipment & associated validations
+- Add Package to a Shipment
+- Remove a Package from a Shipment
-- Implementation - Update all synchronous calls to asynchronous
+- Update all synchronous calls to asynchronous
+- To not allow creation of empty shipments.
+To create a shipment, adding at least one existing package should be mandatory.
+Hence it would be best to create a package before creating a shipment.

 ## TODO
 - [ ] Error Handling